We finally have a release date!

 What are the episodes called?

 Other than The Rickshank Rickdemption, we only know one of the titles so far, thanks to Spencer Grammer (Summer) who shared the front page of episode 2’s script on Instagram.
-It’s called Rickmancing The Stone and, as we said earlier, it was written by R&M newcomer and Simpsons alum Jane Becker.
+It’s called Rickmancing The Stone and it was written by R&M newcomer and Simpsons alum Jane Becker.

 How much has the writing team changed?